6 Lifestyle Strategies to Balance Your Hormones Naturally

 When you’re stressed, your brain prompts your adrenal glands to release adrenalin and cortisol into your blood stream, preparing you to fight or flight.
 That’s great for dealing with imminent threats, but not the best response to a busy lifestyle packed with stimulation.

-Chronic stress keeps your cortisol levels elevated, which means your adrenals have to ‘borrow’ building blocks to produce enough stress hormones.
-This in turn can result in lower progesterone levels, causing even more symptoms of hormonal imbalance, like mood swings, PMS and fertility issues.
+Chronic stress keeps your cortisol levels elevated.
+This can affect your progesterone levels, causing even more symptoms of hormonal imbalance, like mood swings, PMS and fertility issues.

 So managing your stress levels is key to balance your hormones naturally.
 There are many resources available to help you feel calm and balanced, but here are some strategies to get you started:

 • Keep stress at bay whenever possible.
 Set healthy boundaries and learn to say ‘no’ to prevent an overwhelming schedule.
-Simplify your life.
-Learn how to look at situations differently so you can reframe stress.
+Simplify your life, especially when your energy is limited due to chronic illness.
+Also learn how to look at situations differently so you can reframe stress.

 • Get enough rest.
 And no, binge-watching Netflix is not the same as real rest.
 As boring as it sounds, prioritize sleep and stick to healthy routines to stay balanced.

-• Find healthy ways to release unavoidable stress.
+• Find healthy ways to release stress you can’t avoid.
 It’s tempting to drown your sorrows with a bowl of ice cream, a glass of wine or a shopping spree, but that doesn’t work in the long run.
 Discover new ways you can truly relax your body and mind.
-Maybe doing yoga, taking a warm bath or ‘art therapy’ help you let go of stress?
+Maybe going outside to clear your head, taking a soothing warm bath or doing ‘art therapy’ will help you let go of stress?

 4. Get plenty of sleep